 So Let’s say you are a home gardener and have just harvested your new crop of small cucumbers that you planted for pickling.
-If you love lots of dills I would encourage you to try the Frugalgreengirl’s recipe on YouTube called How to make Easy Dill pickles as little as one jar at a time.
+If you love lots of dills I would encourage you to try growing dill at home.

 The bigger the jar the longer you need to keep the pickle jars in the hot water bath.
 Remember to always check the seal after processing and make sure the lids are secure and don’t click when you press down on them.

 Natasha from Natasha’s kitchen.com has a canned pickle recipe that uses a vinegar and salt brine.
 She gets great reviews.
 See her recipe at Canned dill pickle recipe.
 Lots of clear how to pictures are included on her site.
 She also uses a bit of horseradish in her pickles, but you can add another clove of garlic if you don’t have any.

 She recommends the following for crispy dill pickles:

 - Don’t over process the pickles as they can become too soft.